azerpas/school-9-devops/notes/prometheus.md

 # Prometheus

 Prometheus is a **monitoring system and time series database**.
 It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts if some condition is observed to be true.
+Uses PromQL to query the data and visualize it in Grafana.

 ## Components
 - **main server**: scrapes and stores metrics